Get Started with ROS

 The figure shows the current state of the ROS network.
 The MATLAB global node is disconnected since it currently does not have any publishers, subscribers or services.

 list to see available topics in the ROS network.
-There are three active topics:
+There are four active topics:

 <topicname> to get specific information about a specific topic.
 The command below shows that